OSHA 29 CFR 1910minute read

 How do inspectors go about conducting an OSHA inspection?
 Generally, they will follow these steps:

 - Research.
-Prior to beginning the inspection, the OSHA compliance officer will research the inspection history of the workplace, and become familiar with the processes and operations taking place in that specific workplace.
+Before beginning the inspection, the OSHA compliance officer will research the inspection history of the workplace and become familiar with the processes and operations taking place in that specific workplace.
 They will also research the OSHA standards that are most likely to apply to that workplace.

 - Arrival.
 When an OSHA inspector arrives, they will present their identification, which includes an OSHA photo ID and a serial number.
 There have been instances of people impersonating an OSHA inspector, so verifying the identity of the OSHA inspector is a good idea.

 - Opening Conference.
 The OSHA officer will meet with representatives of the workplace to give the reason for the inspection and its scope.
 The employer may have a representative accompany the compliance officer during the inspection.
 A representative for the employees, often a union representative or a foreman, also has the right to accompany the compliance officer.

 - The Inspection.
 The inspection involves walking through the areas of the workplace that the compliance officer stated would be inspected.
-In addition, the compliance officer may look at workplace injury and illness records.
+Also, the compliance officer may look at workplace injury and illness records.

 - Exit Conference.
 When the inspection is complete, the compliance officer will meet with the employer and representatives to discuss what was found, and to present any options for future action.
 After the inspection, OSHA has six months to issue any citations, establish deadlines for correcting hazards, and propose penalties.

 Visual Communication in OSHA’s Regulations

 Throughout Part 1910, OSHA requires employers to communicate effectively with their employees.
 When a hazard is present, employees must be made aware of it.
 Where PPE is needed, employers are responsible for letting their workers know what equipment is required.
 There are specific communication requirements for specific situations as well, ranging from ladder safety to chemical hazards.
 Outside compliance experts can provide a clear perspective on safety needs, to make sure nothing is missed.